• Use multiple words

 Health Savings Account

-With the Blue Shield Savings Plus PPO, you’re eligible to open and contribute money to a Health Savings Account (HSA) through HealthEquity.
+With the Blue Shield Savings Plus PPO, you’re eligible to open and contribute money to an Health Savings Account (HSA) through HealthEquity.
 The HSA is a tax-free savings account that you own.
 You can use it to pay for eligible health expenses anytime, even in retirement.

 Get unbeatable advantages with an HSA